Summary

 Threat Description

-While embeddings are not directly interpretable by humans, recent research has demonstrated that embeddings can reveal substantial information about the original data.
-For instance, embedding inversion attacks can reconstruct sensitive information from embeddings, potentially exposing proprietary or personally identifiable information (PII).
-The paper “Text Embeddings Reveal (Almost) as Much as Text” illustrates this very point, discussing how embeddings can be used to recover the content of the original text with high fidelity.
-If you are interested in learning more about how an embedding inversion attack works in practice, check-out the corresponding GitHub repository related to the above paper.
+- Embedding Inversion: Attacks can reconstruct sensitive information from embeddings, potentially exposing proprietary or personally identifiable information (PII).
+The paper “Text Embeddings Reveal (Almost) as Much as Text” shows how embeddings can be used to recover original text with high fidelity.
+The corresponding GitHub repository provides a practical example.